madzixon-21/Journey-Joy-Client/README.md

 ## Features

-- Trip Creation
+- Trip Creation:
 Users can create new trips, specifying the name, description, and trip picture.

-- Attraction Addition
+- Attraction Addition:
 Users can add attractions to their trips either by searching the TripAdvisor database or by manually entering personalized attractions.

-- Route Optimization
+- Route Optimization:
 The app calculates an optimal route for visiting attractions during the days of travel, taking into account factors like opening hours and attraction locations.

-- iOS and Android Compatibility
+- iOS and Android Compatibility:
 Journey Joy is designed to work seamlessly on both iOS and Android devices, providing a consistent user experience across platforms.